build2-packaging/imgui/README.md

 Simply add the backend package which you want to use in your `manifest`.
 Note that you need to use at least one render and one platform backend, but projects can also depend on more than a single backend.
+If you want to link statically or dynamically against imgui make sure the core library and all backends you depend on us the same "mode".
+It is either all static or all dynamic.

 The following platform backend packages are available